Mohammad Nabi

 Mohammad Nabi Eisakhil (محمد نبي عیسی خېل; born 1 January 1985) is an Afghan cricketer and former captain of the Afghanistan national cricket team.
-Nabi is an attacking batting all-rounder, playing as a right-handed batsman and off break bowler.
+Nabi is an attacking batting all-rounder, playing as a right-handed batsman and off-break bowler.

 He played a major role in Afghanistan's rise to the top level of international cricket, playing in both their first One Day International in April 2009 and their first Test match in June 2018.
-He was part of Afghanistan's first ever T20I team when the team played against Ireland on 1 February 2010 and he became the fifth cap of Afghanistan national team in Twenty20 Internationals.
-He was also part of Afghanistan's first ever T20 World Cup team when Afghanistan played their first T20 World Cup match against India in a group stage match against India during the 2010 ICC World Twenty20.
-He captained the side during their first appearances in the 2014 Asia Cup and the 2015 Cricket World Cup.
+He was also part of Afghanistan's first T20I team which played against Ireland on 1 February 2010 and became the fifth cap of Afghanistan national team in Twenty20 Internationals.
+Nabi was also part of Afghanistan's first T20 World Cup team which played the 2010 ICC World Twenty20.
+He captained the side during their appearances in the 2014 Asia Cup and the 2015 Cricket World Cup.
 Nabi has also played in numerous Twenty20 franchise tournaments and was the first player from Afghanistan to be selected in the Indian Premier League player auction.
+As of June 2024, Nabi holds a unique record of having been an integral part of Afghanistan side in defeating 45 different nations in across all international cricket.

-In September 2019, he announced his retirement from Test cricket to prolong his limited overs cricket career.
+In September 2019, Nabi retired from Test cricket with the stated aim to prolong his limited overs cricket career.
 In August 2020, Nabi was inducted as a member of the Afghanistan Cricket Board.

 Early life and career

-Nabi was born in Logar Province in Afghanistan, but his family moved to Peshawar in Pakistan, fleeing from the Soviet–Afghan War.
+Nabi was born in Logar Province in Afghanistan into a prosperous industrial family.
+His family moved to Peshawar in Pakistan, fleeing from the Soviet–Afghan War.
 He started playing cricket in Peshawar at the age of 10, and his family moved back to Afghanistan in 2000, where he began playing cricket with Mohammad Shahzad, Asghar Afghan and Shapoor Zadran, all of whom would later become important members of the Afghan national team.
-Nabi played in his first competitive match in 2003, playing for an Afghanistan team against the Rahim Yar Khan Cricket Association.
+Nabi played his first competitive match in 2003 for an Afghanistan team against the Rahim Yar Khan Cricket Association.
 Afghanistan's team was poor, but Nabi top-scored for the team with 61 runs.
 During this time Afghanistan didn't have their own cricket gear and had to rely on buying it from Pakistan and India.